iy4vet/minecraft-server-discord-bot-python/README.md

 This script starts your Minecraft server and shuts it down too!
 It also shuts down the server when it's inactive.

 ## Commands
-There are 5 commands that can be used.
+There are 6 commands that can be used.
 1. `$start` will start the Minecraft server if it's not already running.
 2. `$stop` will shut down the Minecraft server if no players are online.
 3. `$info` will give you the server information.
 (Previously obtained by the `$check $ip $list` commands)
+4. `$ip-check` will check the server address given in `$info`.
+The bot will try to update the server address on its own.
-4. `$rcon` will execute the command given after the `$rcon ` command.
+5. `$rcon` will execute the command given after the `$rcon ` command.
 Only usable by the server operator (can be set to any one person).
-5. `$help` can be used to get information on these commands on Discord.
+6. `$help` can be used to get information on these commands on Discord.

 ## Installation
 Follow these steps: